paraphin/paraphin.github.io/index.md

 Some of us use [Sublime Text][7], while others use [Atom][8] for text editing.
 Ben has been working on a cross-platform Sublime plugin to compile SASS files (see [github.com/blitzrk/libsass-build-sublime](https://github.com/blitzrk/libsass-build-sublime)).
 However, unless you have compilation errors that you're finding hard to debug, webpack handles compiling SASS, so by having a terminal running `webpack --watch --progress --colors` and another running `node server` allows you to have a fully functional local deployment.
 One catch is that you may need to change the `myHostname` for [everyauth][9].

-We like to host on DigitalOcean with a Ubuntu 14.04 droplet.
+We like to host on DigitalOcean with an Ubuntu 14.04 droplet.
 Don't worry about this, though, because we have hooks in place to automate deployment.

 ## Xoshoal